Jackiesan/coworking-api/README.md

   - **birthday:** The employee's date of birth.
   - **email:** (Required) An email address to contact the given employee.
 This should be [validated](https://mongoosejs.com/docs/validation.html) so that only a valid email can be entered.

-Your API should include the following routes with the specified functionality.
+API includes the following routes with the specified functionality.

 - [ ] [GET /api/v1/units](#GET-apiv1units)
 - [ ] [GET /api/v1/units?kind=[kind]](#GET-apiv1unitskindkind)